What training is required for a researcher (anyone who does research in a non-clinical lab) at UConn Health?

 Other trainings may be required (or available) depending on the activities researchers are engaged in…

 If you or your supervisee(s) work with:

 Infectious Biological Agents or Select Agent Biological Toxins

-- Biosafety training for use of Infectious Biological Agents in research is required as part of the Connecticut Department of Public Health (CT DPH) registration that is required for labs that use infectious agents.
-This computer-based biosafety training is available on this site as PDF files.
-Refresher training on new topics is recommended annually but required at least biannually.
+- Annual biosafety training for use of Infectious Biological Agents in research is required as part of the Connecticut Department of Public Health (CT DPH) registration that is required for labs that use infectious agents.
+Some of the refresher computer-based biosafety training is available on this site as PDF files.
+Refresher training on new topics is required annually.
 For labs that use viral vectors please contact the BSO for training recommendations.

 - Training for work with Select Agent Biological Toxins is required by UConn Health for work with listed toxins at amounts below the regulated limits.
-You must contact the Biological Safety Officer prior to placing an order for any listed biological toxin.
-Contact the Biological Safety Officer at 860-679-3781.
+You must contact the BSO to place an order for any listed biological toxin.
+You may contact the BSO at 860-679-3781 although email is preferable.

 Human Blood, Body Fluids, Tissues, Primary Cells or Cell Lines in Culture